OpenEvalProject/evals/manuscripts/elife-65902/v2/manuscript.md

 There may thus exist general principles that govern virus inactivation across enveloped viruses, and perhaps even more broadly.
 Similar empirical patterns of temperature and humidity dependence to what we measured, and modeled, for SARS-CoV-2 have been observed for other important viruses.
 In particular, the U-shaped dependence of inactivation on RH has been reported for animal coronaviruses (Songer, 1967; Casanova et al., 2010), as well as for influenza viruses, paramyxoviruses, rhabdoviruses, and retroviruses (Yang et al., 2012; Benbough, 1971; Prussin et al., 2018; Webb et al., 1963), suggesting the existence of a shared mechanism for the effect of humidity across enveloped RNA viruses.
 Some enveloped DNA viruses such as herpesviruses and poxviruses (Songer, 1967; Webb et al., 1963) and some encapsulated viruses such as polioviruses (de Jong and Winkler, 1968; Songer, 1967) also show similar empirical behavior.
 Experiments have found that heat treatment of viruses reduces infectivity principally by degrading surface proteins (Wigginton et al., 2012), lending further support to a chemical model of environmental virus inactivation.

 Individual enveloped viruses may be more or less stable than SARS-CoV-2 while still obeying our model’s basic principle: increased heat and concentration lead to faster inactivation.
-The values of model parameters (Ea, Aeff, Asol) may change while the mechanistic model itself remains valid.
+The values of model parameters ($E_{a}$, $A_{eff}$, $A_{sol}$) may change while the mechanistic model itself remains valid.
 The data from our own group and from the literature on MERS-CoV is suggestive in this regard: our model predictions using SARS-CoV-2 parameters slightly overestimate the stability of MERS-CoV, but correctly predict the pattern of temperature and humidity effects (Figure 3—figure supplement 1).

 Similarly, it is striking that our model for Arrhenius-like temperature dependence works well with a single estimated activation energy across the effloresced and solution regimes for our SARS-CoV-2 experiments and for experiments on a range of coronaviruses conducted in different conditions by other investigators.
 This suggests that the rate-limiting step in coronavirus inactivation may not necessarily depend on the exact inactivating reactant.
 We propose one simple potential mechanism for how this could be so: if inactivation depends on disruption of the virion once it has formed a complex with some inactivating reactant, the activation energy for that disruption event could depend mainly on the chemical properties of the virion itself (see Appendix, Interpretation of the single activation energy).